Help With Asperger Syndrome (now considered a part of ASD)

 - Have unusual sensory reactions.

-To learn more about the specific symptoms of Asperger syndrome (ASD), please refer to the DSM-V criteria for Autism Spectrum Disorder.
+To learn more about the specific symptoms of Asperger syndrome (now considered a part of ASD), please refer to the DSM-V criteria for Autism Spectrum Disorder.

 Source: (1) National Institute for Neurological Disorders and Stroke